Differential Privacy for Eye Tracking with Temporal Correlations: Acknowledgments

 \section{Acknowledgments}

 O. G\"unl\"u and R. F. Schaefer are supported by the German Federal Ministry of Education and Research (BMBF) within the national initiative for ``Post Shannon Communication (NewCom)'' under the Grant 16KIS1004.
-O. G\"unl\"u thanks Ravi Tandon for his useful suggestions.
-E. Bozkir thanks Martin Pawelczyk and Mete Akg\"un for useful discussions.
+We acknowledge support by Open Access Publishing Fund of University of Tübingen.
+O. Günlü thanks Ravi Tandon for his useful suggestions.
+E. Bozkir thanks Martin Pawelczyk and Mete Akgün for useful discussions.